SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wlan_ble_unified_coex_app/readme.md

 3. Once the SiWx917 device receives the IP address, it initiates an MQTT connection to the AWS cloud.
 Upon successfully establishing the MQTT connection, the device subscribes and publishes to the cloud.
       ![Prints in docklight window](resources/readme/output1_mqtt.png)

-4. On the Wi-Fi side, the SiWx917 device subscribes to the topic defined by `SUBSCRIBE_TO_TOPIC` ("aws_status") to receive messages from the cloud and publishes to the topic defined by `PUBLISH_ON_TOPIC`("siwx91x_status") to send messages to the cloud.
+4. On the Wi-Fi side, the SiWx917 device subscribes to the topic defined by `SUBSCRIBE_TO_TOPIC` ("aws_status") to receive messages from the cloud and publishes to the topic defined by `PUBLISH_ON_TOPIC` ("siwx91x_status") to send messages to the cloud.
-5. According to the configuration SiWx917 device sends and receives data based on the defined topics, with a message payload of "Hi from SiWx91x" with a publishing interval of 30 seconds.
+5. According to the configuration, the SiWx917 device sends and receives data based on the defined topics, with a message payload of "Hi from SiWx91x" with a publishing interval of 30 seconds.
-6. After successful program execution the prints looks as shown following.
+6. After successful program execution, the prints looks as shown in following images.

     ![Prints in docklight window](resources/readme/output2.png)
     ![Prints in docklight window](resources/readme/output3.png)